 Keep finding Steven Adams: A+++

 The Thunder won tonight’s game because they didn’t stop finding Steven Adams.
 Adams has struggled against Karl Anthony-Towns in past games but tonight he dominated Towns, and it was because the Thunder kept getting him the ball.
 The Thunder didn’t settle for jump shots late in the game as they have in the previous game they got Adams the ball in the paint, and he executed.
 For Oklahoma City to continue tonight’s success, they need to keep going to Adams late in the game and making opposition defenders collapse on him and opening up shots for George and Anthony.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!